Adelaide of Vianden: Regency

 From 1359 to 1362, Adelaide and John redeemed the most considerable pledges.
 Because of 3200 pounds Heller and 2000 shield guilders, which Holy Roman Emperor Charles IV owed the deceased Count Otto, he assigned 1½ old large tornesel from some water or land tolls.
-Often to such grants this clause was added: ʻwhen he may acquire it at a princeʼs or lordʼs tollsʼ.
-If an agreement was reached with the owner of the toll, the tollʼs duty was increased in proportion to the sum granted, which, of course, should only have been temporary in accordance with the intention, but which may have given rise to many a continuing increase in tollʼs duty that was detrimental to trade.
+Often to such grants this clause was added: 'when he may acquire it at a prince's or lord's tolls'.
+If an agreement was reached with the owner of the toll, the toll's duty was increased in proportion to the sum granted, which, of course, should only have been temporary in accordance with the intention, but which may have given rise to many a continuing increase in toll's duty that was detrimental to trade.
 Adelaide and her son, as it seems, sought satisfaction for the aforementioned debt of Emperor Charles IV to the toll of the Electorate of Mainz at Oberlahnstein, which was closest to them.
-In any case, they had even older claims on the Electorate of Mainz, probably dating back to Roman King Louis IVʼs time.
+In any case, they had even older claims on the Electorate of Mainz, probably dating back to Roman King Louis IV's time.
 As usual, a feud ensued.
 In the autumn of 1362, Archbishop Gerlach, invaded Nassau-Siegen with 500 horsemen, each of whom, according to the custom of the time, were accompanied by a few armed footmen.
 The long known belligerent peasants of the Rheingau scorched, looted and devastated the county, but had to retreat across the Rhine when the floods came, to prevent being cut off.
 In December of the same year, Gerlach and John signed a peace treaty at Aschaffenburg.
 Gerlach promised to pay 3500 florins and to grant John a tornesel from the toll at Oberlahnstein until he would have drawn 2000 florins from it.
 Also in 1362, Adelaide handed over the reign to her eldest son.

 Adelaide died on 30 September 1376.
 It is unknown where she was buried.

 Legacy

-When Elisabeth of Sponheim-Kreuznach, Countess of Vianden, died without issue in 1417, Adelaideʼs grandsons, Adolf I, John II ʻwith the Helmetʼ, Engelbert I and John III ʻthe Youngerʼ of Nassau-Siegen, inherited the County of Vianden with the lordships of St. Vith, Bütgenbach, Dasburg and Grimbergen.
+When Elisabeth of Sponheim-Kreuznach, Countess of Vianden, died without issue in 1417, Adelaide's grandsons, Adolf I, John II 'with the Helmet', Engelbert I and John III 'the Younger' of Nassau-Siegen, inherited the County of Vianden with the lordships of St. Vith, Bütgenbach, Dasburg and Grimbergen.
 The King of the Netherlands still holds the titles Count of Vianden, Lord of St. Vith, Bütgenbach and Dasburg.

 The coat of arms of the County of Vianden became the certification mark of the steel from Siegen, which was hammered as a trademark into the steel by blacksmiths for generations, and with that steel went around the world.

 First marriage?

 In his genealogy of the House of Nassau, A.W.E.
 Dek states that Adelaide was first married to Johan v.
 Dollendorf-Cronenberg.
 That marriage is not mentioned by A.A.
 Vorsterman van Oyen in his genealogy of the same house.
-On the website Medieval Lands, Charles Cawley, states that an incorrect interpretation of a charter dated 23 May 1356, led to the assumption that Adelaide had married firstly Johann von Dollendorf Herr zu Kronenberg.